imcf-shareables/stem_cell_analysis/README.md

 Once activated, just drag and drop the script in the main Fiji window and click on the RUN button.

 As Fiji is operating system independant, this should run on any Windows, Mac and Linux.
 However, as the scripts use GPU acceleration for processing and Deep Learning algorithms, this will require a GPU with CUDA support to be fully optimal.
+If no GPU are available, the CPU should be used but hasn't been tested internally.

 ## Run scripts